Google Home

 Its smart home controls are no gimmick - it really will make your daily life just that little bit easier, to the point where using anything but your voice to set the temperature or dim the lights will seem archaic.

 Its music controls, when using Spotify and TuneIn to listen to the radio also work well, and Google Assistant’s clever natural language search is great at finding songs.
-The lack sof upport in Play Music for adding songs to your library/playlists though, is very disappointing.

-Another big let down, is Home’s inability to add new appointments and reminders, though it can, at the very least, let you know your existing ones.
+A big let down, though, is Home’s inability to add new appointments and reminders, though it can, at the very least, let you know your existing ones.
 Why it can’t achieve these basic tasks while Amazon’s Echo can, is beyond us.

 And yet, the key word here (for the Echo too), is potential.
 Home itself is just a vessel for Google Assistant, which will only get better and better as time goes on - without you having to do anything.